Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 ## TRY CATCH

 1. Left align the `begin try`, `end try`, `begin catch` and `end catch` keywords.
-1. Indent the code within the try and catch using 4 spaces.
+1. Indent the code within the try and catch, using a multiple of 4 spaces.

 ### Example TRY CATCH with transaction